 - Leisurely shop without the raucous hard sell that's found in Kathmandu

-- Stop off at many of the great cafes during the day for tea overlooking Lake Phewa Tal
+- Stop off at many of the great cafes during the day for tea overlooking Lake Phewa Tal - here's a guide to finding the best places for coffee in Pokhara.

 - Take a rowing boat out onto Lake Phewa Tal or hire a rower and make a day trip to the World Peace Pagoda

-- Arrange any number of white water rafting, mountain biking, motor biking, trekking or paragliding activities from the many agents at Lakeside
+- Arrange any number of white water rafting, mountain biking, motor biking, micro-flights, trekking or paragliding activities from the many agents at Lakeside

 - Chill out at a number bars around lakeside